device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

     - AWS Region for Device42 Deployment
     - AWS Account Number
 2. After Device42 Support has granted access to the Device42 AMI, navigate to your EC2 Dashboard and launch a new instance.
-3. Select “My AMIs” (ensure to select “Shared with Me”), and deploy your appliance. **Device42 recommends a t2.xlarge as the minimum instance size.**
+3. Select “My AMIs” (ensure to select “Shared with Me”), and deploy your appliance. **Device42 recommends t3.xlarge as the instance size.**

 ### Configuring instance access